 EirGrid

-Directors' Code of Conduct
+Code of Conduct for Directors

-1. Introduction
+1. Overview

-2. Purpose
+1.2 Purpose

-2.1 The EirGrid plc Board has adopted a Code of Conduct which puts our purpose, strategy and values at the centre of how directors will conduct themselves.
-The objectives of the code are to:
+The EirGrid plc Board has adopted a Directors’ Code of Conduct (“Code”) which puts our purpose, strategy and values at the centre of how directors will conduct themselves.

-• Establish a set of ethical principles underpinning directors’ conduct;
+• Establish a set of ethical principles underpinning Directors’ conduct;

 • Prevent the development, continuance or acceptance of unethical practices; and